vivekSingh1406/Kafka-Data-Processing/kafka-kraft-migration.md

 # Kafka: ZooKeeper vs KRaft — Complete Deep Dive

 > Kafka 4.0+ removes ZooKeeper entirely.
 KRaft (Kafka Raft Metadata) is now the only mode.
-> This document explains why, how it works, what changed, and what was removed.

 ---

 ## Part 1: Why Did Kafka Use ZooKeeper in the First Place?